The Secret Tool to Unlock Behavior Change

 Management is all about creating an environment that prevents your dog from practicing the unwanted behaviors.
 Think of it as setting the stage for success by removing the triggers and underlying stressors that cause the behavior to happen in the first place.
 It’s not about fixing the problem immediately, but about controlling the situation so your dog doesn’t have the chance to act out.

-We all employ management for ourselves on a day to day basis.
+We all employ management for ourselves on a day-to-day basis.

 My preciousss…